Fokkina McDonnell – poet and qualified coach

 The photo shows The Avid Reader, 1949 displayed at Voorlinden Museum, Wassenaar, the Netherlands.

-I feel privileged to be part of the project Time as Falling Atoms.
+A poem has been included in the project Time as Falling Atoms.
 It is curated by Louise Mather, the Editor-in-Chief of Acropolis, The project is a poetic exploration of time in relation to experiences of disability, chronic illness, mental health, and neurodiversity.
 It’s an inspiring collage of poems, art and photos.
 Here is the link.
 Once on the site, click on the image for the pdf.